Youth (2015 film): Plot

 Septuagenarian best friends Fred Ballinger and Mick Boyle are on vacation in the Swiss Alps, staying at a luxury spa/resort in Flims.
 Fred is a retired composer of classical music; at the hotel, he is approached by an emissary for Queen Elizabeth II, conferring a knighthood and asking him to perform his popular piece "Simple Song #3" at Prince Philip's birthday concert.
-Fred turns down the offer, claiming he is not interested in performing any more – although he still composes pieces in his head when alone.
+Fred turns down the offer, claiming he is no longer interested in performing—although he still composes pieces in his head when alone.
 Mick is a film director, and is working with a group of writers to develop the screenplay for his latest film, which he calls his "testament".
 Also with them is actor Jimmy Tree, who is researching for an upcoming role and frustrated that he is only remembered for his role as a robot.
 The hotel is inhabited by other quirky individuals, including a young masseuse, an overweight Diego Maradona, and Miss Universe.

 Fred and Mick reflect on their lives, admitting that their memories are fading and that they see little in their futures.
 Fred's daughter and assistant, Lena, is married to Mick's son, but the latter leaves her for pop star Paloma Faith.
 Lena stays at the resort and vents her anger at her father, who was always distant as she grew up.
-The emissary returns, and Lena cries as Fred explains that he won't perform "Simple Song #3" because the soprano part belongs only to his wife and she can no longer sing.
+The emissary returns, and Lena cries as Fred explains that he will not perform "Simple Song #3" because the soprano part belongs only to his wife and she can no longer sing.

 Mick completes his screenplay and is satisfied with it.
 The main role is written for aging diva Brenda Morel, who has starred in eleven of his previous films.
-Brenda surprises Mick by arriving at the resort, and telling him that she is taking a television role instead; cinema is the past, she says, and Mick hasn't made a good film in years.
+Brenda surprises Mick by arriving at the resort, and telling him that she is taking a television role instead; she declares that cinema is the past and that Mick has not made a good film in years.
 Disheartened, Mick commits suicide by jumping from a balcony in front of Fred.
 Fred decides to visit his wife for the first time in years.
 She is senile, and living at a care home in Venice.
 He then returns to the UK to conduct "Simple Song #3" in front of the Queen and Prince.

 Interspersed throughout the film are surreal sequences, including a levitating monk, an imagined Paloma Faith music video, Jimmy dressed as Adolf Hitler, Fred conducting a field of cowbells, and Mick envisioning all his previous leading ladies on a mountaintop (including Brenda, in her new unglamorous TV role).